 A catalyst that helps to increase the rate of reaction or which support the reaction to carry out quickly is called a positive catalyst.
 Such catalyst decreases activation energy by accepting a smaller path, so the rate of reaction is increased.

 A catalyst that decreases or retards or helps in slowing down the rate of reaction is called a negative catalyst.

 It is because a negative catalyst increases activation energy by taking a longer alternative path.

 Points to Remember

 Forward Reaction: Those reactions in which the product formed are produced from reactants

 When reactant molecules collide with each other at its highest energy point, an intermediate is formed which remains in equilibrium with the main reactant.
-If this intermediate complex has an energy equal to or greater than the Threshold Energy then it will be converted into product.
+If this intermediate complex has an energy equal to or greater than the Threshold Energy, it will be converted into a product.

 Activation Energy Formula

 The formula used to find the value of Activation Energy, Ea is;